Digital-Grinnell/collectionbuilder-csv/README.md

 > **This repo should be the basis for ALL (including projects with oral histories!)
 GC CB projects of the future.**  ~~Note that there is a separate GC template repo for Oral History projects because that's the way the CollectionBuilder folks have structured the underlying code.~~

+> See the WORKFLOW.md document in this repository for guidance when updating this fork AND when creating a new GCCB (Grinnell College Collection Builder) project.

 See it in action at
 ## https://victorious-sea-07a73ff10.2.azurestaticapps.net/